ColourboxDevelopment/ColourboxDevelopment.github.io/media.md

 }
 ```

-Note that `keywords`, `title` and `description` are divded into languages.
+Note that `keywords`, `title` and `description` are divided into languages.
 This is deliberate, to future-proof our API.
 For now, only English, with the language code `en`, should be used.
 This is the field that that Skyfish looks and searches for, currently.

 ### Updating the media's title
 ```json